 What is Snowflake and how does it differ from a traditional data warehouse?

-How does Snowflake compare to Amazon Redshift and Databricks?
+How does Snowflake compare to Databricks in 2026?